 Frederick A.P.
 Barnard succeeded Charles King as the president of Columbia College, serving from 1864 to 1889.
 Born and educated in the North, Barnard taught at the University of Alabama from 1837 to 1856 and served as chancellor at the University of Mississippi from 1856 until the outbreak of the Civil War.
 He consistently expressed his Unionist politics, and he resigned his position at Ole Miss after the war began.
 He declined an offer from Jefferson Davis of a position in the Confederate government and instead chose to travel North, where he worked as the head of the Map and Chart Department of the U.S. Coastal Survey in Washington, D.C. until 1864.

 While at the University of Mississippi, Barnard purchased slaves, identifying as a “Southron” despite his Unionist views.
-He was caught up in a dispute in 1859, when he expelled a student who raped a female slave who worked in his home.
-This expulsion was opposed by faculty members of the University, on the grounds that the evidence for the rape came from the testimony of another male slave.
+He was caught up in a dispute in 1859, when he expelled a student, Samuel Humphreys, who sexually assaulted a female slave, Jane, who worked in Barnard’s home.
+The expulsion was opposed by faculty members of the University, on the grounds that the evidence for the rape came from the testimony of another slave.
 These faculty opponents questioned Barnard’s commitment to the institution of slavery, but he found support from the trustees, one of whom invoked Barnard’s property right to the body of the enslaved woman as justification for his choice to expel the student.

 “Benjamin Moore,” Columbia University President Profiles, Columbia University Archives. http://library.columbia.edu/locations/cuarchives/presidents/moore_benjamin.html